CS-Cowboy/Project-Gun-Run/README.md

 This project is a simulation Therefore you're going to need some AI skills to manage controlling these vehicles...
 Hope you'll get some use out of it! :
 I almost forgot there is no audio framework in this either.
 That's just outside the scope of my projects as of now.

+Lastly I'd like to add that you must give credit where credit is due in any derivations.
+That is, add an attribution giving credit to CS-Cowboy (ie. link to this repo).
+That's all!
 # Demos
 See this playlist made by mwah: https://youtube.com/playlist?list=PL7OxMrrnAu0NTmLyvhR0Idepk6UxuR62i